Oracle DBMS_MACSEC

 Overload 1

-dbms_macsec.get_trust_level(p_factor IN VARCHAR2)
+dbms_macsec.get_trust_level(p_factor IN VARCHAR2) RETURN NUMBER;

-SELECT dvsys.dbms_macsec.get_trust_level('Authentication_Method')
+SELECT dvsys.dbms_macsec.get_trust_level('Authentication_Method');

 DVSYS.DBMS_MACSEC.GET_TRUST_LEVEL('AUTHENTICATION_METHOD')